projen/projen/docs/introduction/getting-started.md

 ## Adding Dependencies

-You can add dependencies using projen's API.
-For example, to add a runtime dependency:
+You can add dependencies in two ways: by using projen's API methods or by setting properties in the constructor.

+### Using API Methods

+To add a runtime dependency:

 ```ts
 project.addDeps('axios');